Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 But how do you tell the difference if everyone uses the same words?

 The following questions are focused more on sanctuary and shelter projects, but could also apply to larger conservation programmes based on private conservancies.
+We urge volunteers who want to work in wildlife sanctuaries, to ask these questions before they pay their fees.

 1. What kind of animals are at the facility?